 Approximately one in seven US internet users will watch Esports by 2023 (eMarketer)

 In 2018, 9.2% of US internet users watched Esports.
 This figure has grown year-over-year reaching 13.4% in 2021.

 In 2023, it is forecast that 15.5% of US internet users will watch Esports.

 Clearly, Esports is a steadily growing industry across much of the world.
-But the US is still lagging behind in terms of both interest and viewing figures.
+But the US still lags behind Asia in terms of both interest and viewing figures.

-Having been negatively affected by the pandemic, the Esports industry is set to continue on its upward trajectory over the coming years.
+Having been negatively affected by the pandemic, the Esports industry looks set to continue its upward trajectory over the coming years.